AugustoHorita/LzmaForSyDeSdf/README.md

 Please, navigate in the directory structure to find the codes.

 ## To execute and simulate the model:
-The input stream is set inside lzma_proc_net.hs file.
-The default input is signal "abracadabra"

 $ ghci lzma_proc_net.hs

 *Lzmasdf > lzmaOutTest

+## P.S.:

+The input stream is set inside lzma_proc_net.hs file.

+The default input is:
+## signal "abracadabra"

 ## Tools info
 The following tools versions were used: